 Under the Act the notice must include:

-The Privacy Act 1988 (Cth) is the national legislative body for regulating the handling of personal information by government agencies and organisations.
-The Australian Privacy Principles (APP) are enshrined in this Act, specially Principle 12, which states that if an APP entity (which includes Government agencies and private organizations) holds personal information about an individual, the entity must, on request, give the individual access to the information.
+The Privacy Act 1988 (Cth) regulates the handling of personal information by government agencies and organisations.
+The Australian Privacy Principles (APP) are enshrined in this Act.
+Principle 12 states that if an APP entity (which includes Government agencies and private organisations) holds personal information about an individual, the entity must, on request, give the individual access to the information.
 It is worth noting that the Act itself does not distinctively cover surveillance in the workplace.
 The employee records exemption under this Act provides an exemption to adherence to the APP for employers in certain circumstances.
 This means that employers are allowed to collect and store employee’s personal information if it is directly related to the employee-employer relationship, or if it forms part of an employee record.

 However, employers should not assume that all the information they hold that relates to an individual employee would constitute an employee record.
 For example, the Office of the Australian Information Commissioner (OAIC) have given the example of financial correspondence received into an employee’s work email account.
 Whilst an employee’s bank details may fall within the meaning of ‘employee record’, the specific emails and their contents that an employee receives from their financial institution that is sent to their work email account, may not necessarily be part of an ‘employee record’ as it may not relate to the employment of the employee.
 Whether or not the content of emails sent or received by an employee forms part of their ‘employee record’ will always depend on the circumstances and you should seek advice regarding your particular case.